bd2kccd/bd2kccd.github.io/docs_src/causal-web.md

 # Causal Web Application Quick Start and User Guide

 Causal web is a Java web-based application that allows users to run causal modeling algorithms on their dataset.
-The Center for Causal Discovery is hosting this application at the Pittsburgh Supercomputing Center(PSC) and you can access it via this URL: [https://ccd4.vm.bridges.psc.edu/ccd/](https://ccd2.vm.bridges.psc.edu/ccd/).

 ## Creating Your Account